Global AI Regulations Everything You Need to Know

 Which AI regulations apply to my business operating globally?

-This depends on where your AI systems are developed, deployed, and whose data they process.
+This depends on where your AI systems are developed and deployed, and on whose data they process.
 The EU AI Act applies if you place AI on the EU market or deploy AI affecting people in the EU, regardless of where your company is headquartered.

 What are the penalties for non-compliance with major AI laws?

-The EU AI Act imposes fines up to €35 million or 7% of global annual turnover.
+The EU AI Act imposes fines of up to €35 million or 7% of annual global turnover.
 Other jurisdictions have lighter penalties or none; Japan’s AI Promotion Act has no enforcement mechanism, while U.S. penalties depend on which agency takes action under existing consumer protection or securities laws.

 How do I prepare for upcoming AI legislation in different countries?